brickcap/tasks/contracts-101/book.md

 "For a sum of $5000 A hires B to kidnap C. B kidnaps C. A refuses to pay the money agreed upon.
 Can B go to a court of law and sue A for payment of the sum?"

 Not unless kidnapping is legal in that country.
 What A and B have in this case is an agreement.
 But this agreement can not be enforced in the court of law and hence B can not sue a for the recovery of payment.
+The courts usually give a free hand to the parties of the contract to form the agreements as long as those agrements are within the scope of the law.

+This means that while a court will enforce a contract which may favour one party over the other  it will not enforce any contract which is against the law of the land.
+But before we  discuss the enforce-ability of contracts any further let's fist talk about void and voidable contracts. :

+**Void and voidable contracts**

+A contract is voidable if the consent to form a contract is caused by fraud or misrepresentation or undue influence at the option of the party whose consent was so caused.
+This means that the party on whom the misrepresentation or fraud on undue influence was performed is free to choose whether to enforce the contract or not.
+For example consider this scenario:-

+"A agrees to let the house to B. A and B enter into a contract which stipulates that the cost of all the repairs will be borne by B during the time of his stay.
+During his say B finds out that roof of his room is leaking.
+On further inspection he finds out that it's due to the loose pipes on the roof.
+He asks landlord to have the pipes repaired.
+The landlord refuses."

+Now this is a veryh tricky scenario.
+If this case goes to the court the lawyer for the landlord will stipulate that under the landlord is bound to make any repairs to the house.

 **To be continued**